Circle line (London Underground): Origins

 In 1863, the Metropolitan Railway, the world's first underground railway, opened in London between Paddington and Farringdon, connecting the Great Western Railway's relatively remote terminus at Paddington with Euston and King's Cross stations and the City, London's financial district.
 In the same year, a select committee report recommended an "inner circle" of railway lines connecting the London termini that had been built or were under construction.
 In the next year, the Metropolitan District Railway (commonly known as the District Railway) was formed to build and operate a railway from South Kensington to Tower Hill.
 The Metropolitan western extension from a new station at Paddington to South Kensington opened in 1868.
 By May 1870, the District Railway had opened its line from West Brompton to Blackfriars via Gloucester Road and South Kensington, services being operated at first by the Metropolitan.
 In 1871, the District had built a terminus at Mansion House, and on 18 November 1876 the Metropolitan opened its terminus at Aldgate.
-Because of the conflict between the two companies, it took an Act of Parliament before further work was done on the inner circle.
+Because of the conflict between the two companies, it took an act of Parliament, the Metropolitan and District Railways (City Lines and Extensions) Act 1879 (42 & 43 Vict. c. cci) before further work was done on the inner circle.
 In 1882, the Metropolitan extended its line from Aldgate to a temporary station at Tower Hill and the District completed its line to Whitechapel.
 On 6 October 1884, the temporary station was replaced with a joint station and the inner circle was complete.
 The Metropolitan provided the clockwise, or "outer rail", trains; the District the "inner rail", or anti-clockwise.
-Many breakdowns occurred, due to the unbalanced wear and tear inflicted upon the train and carriages caused by travelling in a single circular direction.
+Many breakdowns occurred, due to the unbalanced wear-and-tear inflicted upon the train and carriages caused by travelling in a single circular direction.
 Equally, services were further disrupted due to petty squabbles between the two rivals including an incident whereby the Metropolitan Railway forcibly removed (using three trains) the District Railway's parked carriages which had been chained to the track.